zammad/zammad-org/src/de/tutorials/reporting-grafana.md

 [^1]: Some values are not available as time series information.
 This
     means we can only display the *last* value of the field in question.

-[^2]: Some values are not available as time series information.
-This
-    means we can only display the *last* value of the field in question.

-[^3]: Requires SLA function to be active.
+[^2]: Requires SLA function to be active.
 Negative values indicate SLA
     violations.

-[^4]: Specific reference IDs are not the same on every instance and thus
+[^3]: Specific reference IDs are not the same on every instance and thus
     the panel may not work or show incorrect data.
 Check the panels description on how to find our the relations on your system.

-[^5]: Specific reference IDs are not the same on every instance and thus
-    the panel may not work or show incorrect data.
-Check the panels description on how to find our the relations on your system.

-[^6]: Some values are not available as time series information.
-This
-    means we can only display the *last* value of the field in question.

-[^7]: Requires SLA function to be active.
-Negative values indicate SLA
-    violations.

-[^8]: Some values are not available as time series information.
-This
-    means we can only display the *last* value of the field in question.

-[^9]: Some values are not available as time series information.
-This
-    means we can only display the *last* value of the field in question.

-[^10]: Some values are not available as time series information.
-This
-    means we can only display the *last* value of the field in question.

-[^11]: Some values are not available as time series information.
-This
-    means we can only display the *last* value of the field in question.